Plastic SCM - GitSync guide

-In order to pull new changes done at the GitHub side, you'll simply re-run the same command:
+To pull new changes done on the GitHub side, simply re-run the same command:

 cm sync corefx git https://github.com/corefx/corefx.git

-And it will now calculate and pull only the new changes made at the Git side, if any.
+And it will now calculate and pull only the new changes made on the Git side if any.

 You're currently pulling Git changesets and branches directly to your local Plastic SCM repository:

-Once the replication is complete, we'll go back to the workspace explorer, and we'll update our workspace to download the source files.
+Once the replication is complete, go back to the workspace explorer and update the workspace to download the source files.

-Refresh the Branch Explorer too.
-And you'll be able to render the just imported Git changesets in a typical Plastic SCM way:
+Refresh the Branch Explorer and you'll be able to render the just imported Git changesets in a typical Plastic SCM way: